temken/raytracer/README.md

 ## To do

-- [x] Extend the Renderer base class
-  - [x] CollectDirectLight should be implemented only once here.
-(Ensure that the ray tracer image does not change!!!)
-  - [x] Implement an ambient factor that will give black pixels a slight color.
-At least for deterministic, maybe also raytracer
-- [x] Create a class for an orthonomal basis.
-- [x] I removed the 1/pdf scaling in the material class for roughness.
-Ensure that this was PBR correct.
-- [x] Separate geometric and physical objects.
-There are two options, either have the PhysicalObject (that inherits from GeometricObject or rather its child classes) have a member mMaterial (like now) or have it inherit from Material directly.
-    - This is also since some algorithms (like hierarchical bounding boxes) will only need geometric objects, no need for them to have a material.
-    - The geometric objects should have a ONB handling its orientation in 3D space.
-- [x] Rename and fix Box -> AxisAlignedBox.
-Ensure that rotations and translations work with the new ONB.
-- [x] All objects should have their own basis together with mPosition.
-Then we can have a RecalculateObject positions function using that basis.
-In rotate functions, we only have to rotate the ONB and rebuild the object.
-It also gives orientation for textures on spheres.
-It shoudl probably also be possible to define the orientation in the config file, beyond the normal.
-Indicating the front (corresponding e.g. to the x axis of the ONB)
-- [x] Create a half sphere class
-- [x] Implement Rotate and Spin functions properly.
-- [x] Ensure that the Material class does not ever get copied around.
-- [x] Illustrate the different shaders on an interesting scene and make a post.
-- [x] Implement a triangle
-- [x] Implement tetrahedron
-- [x] Implement octahedoron
-- [ ] Dynamic scenes and camers:
-  - [x] Introduce a ÍsDynamic() for Objects.
+- [x] Test Translate/Rotate/Spin for simple objects
-  - [x] Introduce `bool Scene::IsDynamic()` and `std::vector<ShapePtr> mDynamicObjects` to the Scene class.
-Give output in PrintInfo, is a scene dynamic, if yes how many objects are dynamic.
-  - [x] IsDynamic in the camera
-  - [ ] Introcue `double mTime = 0.0` amd `void SetTime` to the Class.
-  - [ ] Have a `time` parameter in the config file that sets the time of the scene.
-Careful not to screw up the video rendering afterwards, either video should start at t=0 or the set time.
-  - [ ] Similar functionality in the `Camera` class.
-  - [ ] Fix Rotate and Spin
+- [ ] Test Translate/Rotate/Spin for composite shapes
-- [ ] Test the dynamics functions for all objects, especially the composite models. (spinning octahedron, spinning box, rotating light source ball)
+- [ ] Make a nice dynamic scene (spinning octahedron, spinning box, rotating light source ball)
 - [ ] New renderer: Path tracing with NNE.
 - [ ] Fix the bug of bright pixels in the ray tracer (maybe also pathtracer)
+- [ ] Render some nice example of the Fresnel effect.
+Cylinder on a table.
+Wet road with lights from an oncoming car.
+Stuff like that.
+- [ ] Visualize the contributions of N=1,2,3,4,5 scatterings
 - [ ] Figure out how to make composite objects work.
+- [ ] Add a cylinder shell class of finite size.
 - [ ] Maybe textures should not get stretched.
+How to have unstretched textures on cylinders, boxes, etc.
   - [ ] Textures for cubes/other composite objects.
 (Use only some of the texture?
 Special textures (t shaped) for cubes for example)
-- [ ] Create composite objects (street lamps, desk lamps, spots, table, Chair)
+- [ ] Create composite objects (street lamps, desk lamps, spots, table, Chair, glass, filled glass)
-- [ ] Render some nice example of the Fresnel effect.
-Cylinder on a table.
-Wet road with lights from an oncoming car.
-Stuff like that.
+- [ ] Scene: Table see below
 - [ ] If still an issue?
 Improve the block blur algorithm to not smudge edges. -> Bilateral filter Or look at other Denoising algorithms.
 - [ ] Image textures for other objects (Spheres!)
 - [ ] Image texture and gradients for the background (spherical background image)